Aspartame (Q&A): What is it and what foods contain this additive?

 In which products is it used?

 Aspartame is used to replace sugar for the production of ‘energy-reduced’ food or food with ‘no added sugar’.
 It is also used in the production of food for particular nutritional uses.
-Examples of foods and beverages falling within these categories include sparkling soft drinks, desserts, sweets, chewing gum, yogurt, and table-top sweeteners.
+Examples of foods and beverages falling within these categories include sparkling soft drinks, desserts, sweets, dairy products, chewing gum, yogurt, low-calorie and weight control products, and as a table-top sweetener.
+The presence of aspartame must be indicated on the label either by its name its E number (E-951).

 What happens to aspartame in the body once it is ingested?